-\textbf{Deep Anomaly Detection.} Recently, deep-learning for anomaly detection has been regarded as a new research frontier of the related field.
-Deep anomaly detection methods can roughly be divided into three categories: deep learning for feature extraction, learning feature representations of normality, and end-to-end anomaly score learning \cite{pang2021deep}.
-Deep learning for feature extraction is two-staged learning that uses deep methods to learn representations for downstream anomaly detection.
+\textbf{Deep Anomaly Detection.} Recently, deep learning for anomaly detection has been regarded as a new research frontier of the AD field.
+Deep anomaly detection methods can roughly be divided into two categories: deep learning for feature extraction and learning feature representations of normality \cite{pang2021deep}.
+Deep learning for feature extraction is a two-staged learning method that uses deep methods to learn representations for downstream anomaly detection.
 However, it does not directly address the anomaly detection task, so the representations learned in the pre-training may be detrimental to anomaly detection.
-Learning feature representations of normality couples representations learning with anomaly scoring in some way, such as autoencoder-based \cite{chen2017outlier,kieu2019outlier}, GANs-based \cite{schlegl2017unsupervised,zenati2018efficient}, predictability \cite{abati2019latent,liu2018future}, distance-based \cite{sugiyama2013rapid,pang2018learning}, one-class classification-based \cite{chalapathy2018anomaly,wu2019deep}, clustering-based \cite{zong2018deep} and contrastive learning-based \cite{qiu2021neural,de2021contrastive} methods.
+Learning feature representations of normality couples representations learning with anomaly scoring in some way, such as GANs-based \cite{schlegl2017unsupervised}, autoencoder-based \cite{malhotra2016lstm}, one-class classification-based \cite{ruff2018deep}, clustering-based \cite{zong2018deep}, saliency map-based \cite{ruff2018deep}, and contrastive learning-based \cite{qiu2021neural,de2021contrastive} methods.
 The key to these methods lies in the assumption of normality/anomaly, and some assumptions of normality are inspired by the pretext task of self-supervised learning.
 For instance, GANs-based methods assume normal samples are better generated from the latent space of the generative network than anomalies.
 However, the normal sample assumption of these methods may explain only one aspect of overall normality, respectively.
 Uniquely, COCA does not resort to pre-training and organically integrates the normality assumption of one-class classification and contrastive learning to detect anomalies for time-series data.